 "A lot of the time she can't stand the noise in the gym hall.
 She needs to go to a quiet place for a while."
-Carer of child with autism
+Carer of child with autism should be offered a:

 Autism can be associated with other underlying conditions.
 If healthcare professionals think this may be so for your child, they will investigate further.